Saint Croix: Colonial period

 Future American revolutionary leader Alexander Hamilton and his brother lived in Christiansted with their mother, Rachel Faucette, on St. Croix after she returned to the island in 1765.
 Their residence was in the upper floor of a house at 34 Company Street, while Rachel used the lower floor as a shop selling food items.
 Within two years, Hamilton lost his father, James Hamilton, by abandonment, and his mother to death.
 Official documents from the island, a 1768 probate court testimony from his uncle, established Alexander's age at 13.
 By 1769, Hamilton's cousin, aunt, uncle, and grandmother had also died.
 Alexander's brother James became an apprentice carpenter and Alexander became the ward of Thomas Stevens, a merchant on King Street.
 Hamilton was soon clerking in the export-import business of Beekman and Cruger at the intersection of King and King's Cross Streets.
-In 1772 a local businessmen funded Hamilton's further education in New York.
+In 1772, local businessmen funded Hamilton's further education in New York.

 The slave trade was abolished in the Danish colonies in 1792, although the prohibition did not go into effect until 1802.
 Existing enslaved people were freed in 1848, after the 1848 St. Croix Slave Revolt, led by General "Buddhoe" Gottlieb.

 The British occupied the Danish West Indies in March 1801, with the arrival of a British fleet at St. Thomas.
 Denmark-Norway accepted the Articles of Capitulation and the British occupied the islands without a shot being fired.
 The occupation lasted until April 1802, when Britain returned the islands to Denmark-Norway.

 The British invaded the Danish West Indies again in December 1807.
 A British fleet captured St. Thomas on 22 December and St. Croix on 25 December.
 Denmark-Norway did not resist and the invasion again was bloodless.
 This occupation lasted until 20 November 1815.
 Both invasions were due to Denmark's alliance with France during the Napoleonic Wars.
 Upon the conclusion of a peace with France, the islands were returned to Denmark.